tensorflow/tensorflow/tensorflow/contrib/tensorrt/README.md

 ## Installing TF-TRT

-Currently Tensorflow nightly builds include TF-TRT by default, which means you don't need to install TF-TRT separately.
+Currently TensorFlow nightly builds include TF-TRT by default, which means you don't need to install TF-TRT separately.
 You can pull the latest TF containers from docker hub or install the latest TF pip package to get access to the latest TF-TRT.

-If you want to use TF-TRT on NVIDIA Jetson platform, you can find the download links for the relevant Tensorflow pip packages here: https://docs.nvidia.com/deeplearning/dgx/index.html#installing-frameworks-for-jetson
+If you want to use TF-TRT on NVIDIA Jetson platform, you can find the download links for the relevant TensorFlow pip packages here: https://docs.nvidia.com/deeplearning/dgx/index.html#installing-frameworks-for-jetson

 ## Installing TensorRT